2022-2023 District Snapshot

 Students of many abilities

-Enrollment - Wichita Public Schools is the largest school district in Kansas, educating approximately 11 percent of all public school students in the state of Kansas, and more than half of all school-aged children in Sedgwick County.
+Enrollment - Wichita Public Schools is the largest school district in Kansas, educating approximately 10% of all public school students in the state of Kansas, and more than half of all school-aged children in Sedgwick County.

-Graduation rates increasing in Wichita - The Wichita Public Schools' 2019 graduation rate is 75.3%, up more than 19% since 2010.
+Graduation rates increasing in Wichita - The Wichita Public Schools' 2022 graduation rate is 80.4%, a more than 6 percentage point increase since 2018.
 Increasing the high school graduation rate is one of the goals of WPS' Every Student Future Ready Strategic Plan.
-WPS graduates earned more than $21.4 million in total scholarships in 2020.
+WPS graduates were offered more than $55.6 million in total scholarships in 2023.

 Future Ready - High school students have more than 100 opportunities to earn college credit while in high school.
-There are 25 Career and Technical Education Pathways in 7 career areas offered.
+In the 21-22 school year, 996 students earned concurrent credit for both high school and college classes.
+Students also earned 2,200 industry-recognized credentials during the 21-22 school year.
+There are 27 Career and Technical Education Pathways in 7 career areas offered.

 Student Activities - Wichita students are active in a wide variety of extra-curricular activities to enhance their educational experience.
 Success is noted throughout the state and across the district in such areas as fine arts, athletics, JROTC/leadership, forensics and debate and technical education.

-Employment - The Wichita school district is the fourth-largest employer in the 4-county metropolitan statistical area, with more than 5,600 full-time employees.
+Employment - The Wichita school district is the third-largest employer in the 4-county metropolitan statistical area, with more than 5,600 full-time employees.

 School and Support Buildings - The district has 54 elementary schools, 15 middle schools, 3 K-8 schools, 9 high schools and 9 special schools and 6 special program locations.
 Of these school sites, 24 house magnet programs.